This article applies gw_test(), the Giacomini and White

 | 4 | 173 | 4.884 | 5.435 | 2.908 | 0.234 | FALSE |

-At every horizon SPF has lower mean squared error than the random-walk benchmark, yet the GW test fails to reject conditional equal predictive ability at the 5% level.
-The pattern is consistent with Atkeson and Ohanian (2001): once the autocorrelation of the loss differential is accounted for, sophisticated inflation forecasts are hard to distinguish from a “no-change” benchmark in a formal test.
+At every horizon SPF has a lower mean squared error than the random-walk benchmark, yet the GW test fails to reject conditional equal predictive ability at the 5% level.
+The pattern matches Atkeson and Ohanian (2001): once the autocorrelation of the loss differential is taken into account, sophisticated inflation forecasts are hard to tell apart from a “no-change” benchmark in a formal test.

 Choice of instruments

-gw_test() defaults to two instruments: a constant and
+gw_test() uses two instruments by default: a constant

 features of the conditioning information set.
 Below we replace the lag

-with the lagged inflation level — a regime indicator that captures
+with the lagged inflation level (a regime indicator that captures high-

 .